met4citizen/TalkingHead/README.md

 RewriteMap jwtverify "prg:/etc/httpd/jwtverify" apache:apache
 ```

-4. Make a proxy for each service in which you add the required API key and protect the proxy with the JWT token verifier.
-Below is an example config for OpenAI API proxy using Apache 2.4 web server.
-Google TTS proxy would follow the same pattern passing the request to `https://eu-texttospeech.googleapis.com/v1/text:synthesize` (in EU).
+4. Make a proxy configuration for each service you want to use.
+Add the required API keys and protect the proxies with the JWT token verifier.
+Below are some example configs for Apache 2.4 web server.
+Note that when opening a WebSocket connection (ElevenLabs, Azure) you can't add authentication headers in browser JavaScript.
+This problem is solved here by including the JWT token as a part of the request URL.
+The downside is that the token might end up in server log files.
+This is typically not a problem as long as you are controlling the proxy server, you are using HTTPS/SSL, and the token has an expiration time.

 ```apacheconf
 # OpenAI API